Cold and flu season seems an appropriate time to investigate our habit of using disposable pieces of paper made from trees to wipe our runny noses.

 - A Brief History of the Handkerchief in Europe during the Late Middles Ages through the Renaissance, by Margaret Roe

-- American Forest & Paper Association – Paper Products Glossary
+- American Forest & Paper Association – Our Products

 - American Forest & Paper Association – Pulp